top of page

 Our Work

-While the majority of CPLAN's work focuses on family engagement and building parent leaders, we also take on projects that helps address some of the barriers and outside influences that negatively impact students and families.
+While the majority of CPLAN's work focuses on family engagement and building parent leaders, we also take on projects that help address some of the barriers and outside influences that negatively impact students and families.

 Happy Children